 Meta’s advertising rebound gets huge assist from China despite ban

-A Facebook sign is seen at the second International Import Expo (CIIE) in Shanghai, China November 6, 2019.
+A Facebook sign is seen at the second China International Import Expo (CIIE) in Shanghai, China November 6, 2019.

 Aly Song | Reuters